aclissold/the-oakland-post/README.md

 Compiling
 ---------

-Just clone, open `The Oakland Post.xcworkspace`, and build & run.
+Just clone, open `TheOaklandPost.xcworkspace`, and build & run.
 A CocoaPods installation is not necessary since the dependencies are vendored in `Pods/`.